108 Leonard: History

-The New York Life Insurance Company had been chartered in 1841 and was originally located in the Financial District of lower Manhattan.
+The New York Life Insurance Company had been chartered in 1841 and was originally located in the Financial District of Lower Manhattan.
 The firm was originally known as the Nautilus Insurance Company, but it assumed the New York Life name in 1849.
-Its previous structures in New York City had been clustered around lower Manhattan.
+Its previous structures in New York City had been clustered around Lower Manhattan.
 By the late 19th century, life insurance companies generally had their own buildings for their offices and branch locations.
 According to architectural writer Kenneth Gibbs, these buildings allowed each individual company to instill "not only its name but also a favorable impression of its operations" in the general public.
 This had been a trend since 1870, when the Equitable Life Insurance Company completed the first Equitable Life Building in Manhattan's Financial District.
 Furthermore, life insurance companies of the late 19th and early 20th centuries generally built massive buildings to fit their large clerical and records-keeping staff.

 New York Life headquarters

 Original building

-After plans for the Equitable Life Building were announced, New York Life devised plans for its own headquarters in lower Manhattan.
+After plans for the Equitable Life Building were announced, New York Life devised plans for its own headquarters in Lower Manhattan.
 In 1868, the company selected a site at 346 Broadway, which had formerly contained publishing firm D. Appleton & Company's headquarters.
 Following an architectural design competition in late 1867, New York Life had hired architect Griffith Thomas to design its new edifice.
-The structure was built in either the Second Empire style or the Italianate style.
+The structure is variously described as having been built in the Second Empire style or the Italianate style.
 New York Life and Equitable Life competed to develop their respective headquarters; the two firms' structures even opened on the same day, May 1, 1870.
 The two designs inspired those of other insurance buildings nearby, including the headquarters of Mutual Life, Metropolitan Life, and Germania Life.

 The 85 ft building, with four stories and a raised basement, occupied the western half of the block.
 The site was irregularly shaped, with a frontage of about 200 ft on Leonard Street and Catherine Lane.
-Its marble facade included heavy plate-glass windows and Ionic columns in a manner resembling the Erechtheion in Athens.
+Its marble facade included Ionic columns in a manner resembling the Erechtheion in Athens, as well as heavy plate-glass windows.
 The basement had brick-and-stone walls; the site sloped downward to the east, where the basement contained storefronts.
 The central portion of the building was three stories high (excluding the basement) and was flanked by four-story pavilions at either end.
 The main entrance on Broadway was through a portico, topped by a pediment with an eagle.
 Running west-east across the first floor was a 12 ft hallway, which was flanked by two large rooms and connected to a stair with an elevator shaft.
 The old New York Life Building was one of the first buildings in New York City with an elevator.
 After the building opened, Henry Fernbach designed a mansard roof, which was completed in 1879.